yukiko0219/teamExercise/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

-When it comes to choosing a leader in a new project group, it is always true that the most extroverted member is chosen because of their confidence.
-However, it has been reported that come introverts make great leaders as well in some settings.
-Unfortunately, they do not get chosen as their quietness and reserved characteristics do not get them attention needed to be picked.
+When it comes to choosing a leader in a new project group, it is ususally the case true that the most extroverted member is chosen because of their confidence.
+However, it has been reported that introverts make great leaders as well in some settings.
+Unfortunately, they rarely get chosen as their quietness and reserved characteristics do not get them attention needed to be picked.
 There are also some cases that all the members are introverts who do not think themselves as a leadership material(40 - 60% of population are introverts!).
 For instance, in our project team, there was nobody volunteering to be a team leader.
 To be able to pick the most suitable leader in a more objective manner, we would like to build a program to systematically choose the most appropriate member as a leader.
-In our program we evaluate each member's desirability as a leader based on 1) attendance 2) contribution 3) leadership 4) team votes etc. We would also keep track of who's doing their part, and reevaluate the leader as needed!
+In our program we evaluate each member's desirability as a leader based on 1) attendance 2) contribution.
+We would also keep track of who's doing their part, and re-evaluate each member as needed!

 ## Questions to answer for Exercise #2